Victoran0/myblog/README.md

 # myblog
-## buildiing a simple blog using django
+## buildiing a simple blog using django-rest-framework restful API